taegorov/reading-notes/README.md

 - I can use difficult times as an opportunity to learn

 - I can take inspiration from the successes of others and reach out when necessary

+>A growth mindset opens me up to more creativity and possibility, and I discover I’m able to achieve more and set higher goals.

 ### To Do List